ahmedmagds/WhatsGNU/README.md

 or
 $WhatsGNU.py -d Sau_012119_database.pickle query.faa
 ```
-You can use a folder of multiple .faa files as input (e.g. folder_faa has all .faa files to be processed)
+You can also use a folder of multiple .faa files as input (e.g. folder_faa has all .faa files to be processed)
 ```
 $WhatsGNU.py -d Sau_012119_database.pickle folder_faa/
 ```
+**Other Features**
 You can assign output folder name using -o instead of default (WhatsGNU_results_v1_timestamp)
 ```
 $WhatsGNU.py -d Sau_012119_database.pickle -o output_results_folder query.faa
 ```
-Create a file of each protein with all associated ids from the database (Note: large file (~ 1 Gb for 3000 pts))
+Create a file of each protein with all associated ids from the database (Note: large file (~ 1 Gb for 3000 proteins))
 ```
 $WhatsGNU.py -d Sau_012119_database.pickle -b -o output_results_folder query.faa
 ```